nayooooo/FuzzyControl/FuzzyControl/code/C/README.md

      *                 same evaluation criterion, the 0th row belongs to the 0th
      *                 evaluation criterion, and the 1st row belongs to the 1st
      *                 evaluation criterion
+     * @memberof level_num The number of levels for each evaluation criterion
      * @memberof fdt fuzzy data type
      * @memberof ms_type ms's type
      * @memberof ms Membership degree vector/matrix